 Koala Shores Port Stephens Holiday Park, Lemon Tree Passage

-Set in natural bushland and surrounded by the azure waves of Port Stephens, Koala Shores Port Stephens Holiday Park is quiet, relaxing and boasts breathtaking scenery.
+Set in natural bushland and surrounded by azure waves of the azure waves of Port Stephens, Koala Shores Port Stephens Holiday Park is quiet, relaxing and boasts breathtaking scenery.

-Complete with its own koala habitat, Koala Shores is also bird watchers paradise.
+Complete with its own koala habitat, Koala Shores is also a bird watchers paradise.

 Perfectly positioned on the waterfront, the park is ideal for wildlife viewing, canoeing or paddle boating.

 You’ll find a massive swimming pool, perfect for lounging about, set amongst lush tropical gardens.
 It even has it’s own waterfall!